stealthrabbi/trivy-examples/README.md

 Always consult the [latest Trivy documentation](https://aquasecurity.github.io/trivy/).
 These notes are meant to be a general guide, but may be out of date with the latest Trivy.
 At the time of writing, 0.22.0 was the latest.

+Trivy can be used to scan docker images (either your own, or public ones) on your local system.
+It can be run either as a docker image, or installed natively on an O/S.

+Trivy can be integrated in to your Continuous Integration (CI) process.
+THis is advantageous because vulnerabilities can be determiend prior to pushing a release package to an artifact repository.

 # Setup

 ## Option 1 - Use trivy docker image